saimanoharhm/Code-Algo/Contribution_Guidelines .md

 git push origin YourBranchName
 ```
 ### For adding new Code
-- Select any problem from any coding platform (leetcode, hackerrank, codechef). 💻
+- Select any problem on your own or even from any coding platform (leetcode, hackerrank, codechef,greeksforgreeks). 💻
 - Make sure the problem doesn't already exist in this repository or no one is working on that problem in the language you want to code! 😬
 - Create a folder for the topic you wish to add code or if a folder already exists, add your code to it. 📁
-- In the respective folder, add your code file with proper format (e.g. `Leetcode/Two Sum/Two Sum.java`)
+- In the respective folder, add your code file with proper format (e.g. `Hackerrank/Two Sum/Two Sum.c`)

 **9.** Create a [PR](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) !

-**10.** **Congratulations!** Sit and relax, you've made your contribution to [Data-Structure-and-Algorithms](https://github.com/Nivedita967/Data-Structure-and-Algorithms) project.
+**10.** **Congratulations!** Sit and relax, you've made your contribution to [Code-Algo](https://github.com/saimanoharhm/Code-Algo) project.

 ***:trophy: After this, project leaders and mentors will review the changes and will merge your PR if they are found good, otherwise we will suggest the required changes.***